 ACAS code of practice

 The ACAS Code of Practice 1 suggests that refused or failed to provide copies of the meeting notes to the staff concerned is a breach of statutory disciplinary procedures and constitutes an unfair disciplinary process.

-For an example, you disciplined a staff for misconduct and you sack him/her immediately.
+For example, you disciplined staff for misconduct and you sack him/her immediately.
 In this case, you shall provide copies of the disciplinary meeting notes to the staff.
-At the same time, you must give the staff the opportunity to comment on the notes and evidences.
+At the same time, you must give the staff the opportunity to comment on the notes and evidence.
 So that your staff can decide accordingly whether or not to make an appeal against your decision.

 Consequently, your staff can make a claim against you as the employers for unfairly treatment and discrimination at work.
 Thus, this may attract unwelcome publicity for your company.
 We believe you won’t want that kind of publicity about your business as an employer.

 Generally, it is a good idea to have in-house staff handbook.
 The staff handbook is a compilation of rules on how you would what your staff to conduct themselves while under your employment.
 In other words, your own rules book for your staff.
 You must provide a copy of this handbook to all your staff.

 For example, staff cannot drink alcohol while at work.
 Accordingly, the consequence would be liable to staff disciplinary and immediate dismissal.

 Another example is staff performance appraisal.
 Staff that need improvement.
 How would you help your staff to improve their performance?
 In what circumstance, you would dismiss your staff based on their performance.

 Besides, you can also include rules on punctuality, salary deductions, maternity and paternity pay and so on.